yiffyrusdev/sabry/README.md

 "});
 ```
 So the `mixins!` macro we just passed to the `usey!` macro inside of `buildy` function call is now accessible with simple and natural `@use "mixins"` SASS rule!

+### Create crate of styled components

+This is currently an alpha-testing-early-concept feature which comes
+with some things to avoid.

+While the process depends much on the framework you prefer, there are
+some limitations and essential recommendations:

+- Sabry will scope (hash) your styles at build time, which means
+higher collision probability between the component crate and the main application, which *can not* be currently
+detected by sabry.
+- You have to write style scopes for components with `const` styly macro flavour: `styly!(const whatever {""})`
+    - And then you have to solve the task of injecting those generated CSS for your component manually.
+- If you want to write styles in separate SASS/SCSS files, you need the nightly rust and the 'nightly' feature flag set
+for sabry, so you can use styles from relative paths `styly!(const comp "./style.scss")`
+    - Which will give you an error from rust-analyzer wether file exists or not.
+However, if the path is correct, it will build fine.

 ### Leptos specials